DevExpress-Examples/winforms-pivot-grid-connect-to-an-olap-datasource/Readme.md

 <!-- default badges end -->
 # Pivot Grid for WinForms - How to Connect the Pivot Grid to an OLAP Data Source

-This example demonstrates how to specify connection settings to the Adventure Works cube on the OLAP server.
+This example demonstrates how to add connection settings to the Adventure Works cube on the OLAP server.

 ![screenshot](images/screenshot.png)